wp-cli/config-command/README.md

 ### wp config get

-Get the value of a specific variable or constant defined in wp-config.php
+Gets the value of a specific variable or constant defined in wp-config.php

 ~~~
 wp config get <key> [--type=<type>]